L-Carnitine

 Absorption & Bioavailability

-Unknown from provided studies — oral forms are commonly used in trials, but absorption rates and bioavailability data were not reported in the papers reviewed.
+Unknown from provided studies — no pharmacokinetic data reported.
+Oral forms are commonly used in clinical settings, suggesting reasonable absorption, but this is not confirmed by the papers provided.

 Red Flags to Watch For

-• Most positive findings come from small trials (as few as 46 patients) or animal models, which limits how confidently results apply to healthy adults.
+- Most positive findings in these studies come from animal models or very small human trials (as few as 46 patients), so results may not apply broadly

 Products Containing L-Carnitine